Michael Jeyakumar Devaraj: Detention under Emergency Ordinance

 In the run-up to Bersih 2.0 rally for electoral reform in Malaysia, Jeyakumar and other PSM members were arrested in June 2011, accused of trying to wage war against the king and revive Communism.
 In July 2011, he was arrested under the Emergency Ordinance (EO), which allows for indefinite detention without trial.
 He remained in solitary confinement until July 2011, spending a total of 28 days in detention.
 Jeyakumar credits his release to the support of the people.

 Personal life

-Jeyakumar also practices as a medical doctor by profession.
+Jeyakumar also practices as a medical doctor.
+He is the son of T. Devaraj, a surgeon known for his philanthropy, who turned 100 on June 21, 2024.